kearch/kearch/README.md

 ```
 ~$ git clone https://github.com/kearch/kearch.git
 ```
 Finally, deploy a specialist search engine using Ansible.
 Please replace `<HOSTNAME>` and `<USERNAME>` depending on your environment.
 (In most cases, `<HOSTNAME>` is the IP adress of your server.)
 This takes some time to finish.
-I recommend you to take a coffee brake.
+I recommend you to take a coffee break.
 ```
 ~/kearch$ ansible-playbook sp-playbook.yml -i <HOSTNAME>, -u <USERNAME> --ask-become-pass -vvv
 ```